 I grew up in the blue-collar suburbs of Detroit, Michigan.
 My neighborhood, like most in Detroit, was extremely homogenous.
 In Detroit folks tend to "keep to their own."
-Early in my adult life I bought a condo in Harper Woods, a "changing" first-ring suburb of Detroit.
-I became a board member for my condo association and was sometimes uncomfortable at the board meetings as board members alluded to this "changing" with derogatory undertones.
-I began to confront them on their views and I believe the dialogues I initiated proactively challenged the way they saw our community.
+Early in my adult life I bought a condo in a "changing" first-ring suburb of Detroit.
+I became a board member for my condo association and was uncomfortable at the board meetings as board members sometimes alluded to this "changing" with derogatory undertones.
+I began to subtly confront them on their views and I believe the dialogues I initiated proactively challenged the way they saw our community.

 I later decided to change careers from the field of industrial design to something I felt more aligned with: housing and social justice.
 I am now over ten years into my new career and proud to be making a difference everyday with the work I do.